docccdev/evokit/docs/packages/evokit-body/README.md

 #### Variables

-!> This set css variables is default, if you want to override one or more value, please use the rules [css-variable-usage], define them below the css import.
+!> This set of css variables is default, if you want to override one or more value, please use the rules [css-variable-usage], define them below the css import.

 ```css
 :root {